 All Haukadalur springs and geysers are located on the eastern slope of this hill.
 The heated water has brought large amount of dissolved silica to the surface, covering it with a thick layer of silica sinter.

 Whole geothermal field is some 6 km² large – warm springs are found even 4 km from the geyser field.
-But the most interesting and hottest springs, geysers and mudpots are aligned in some 3 km² large area along a fracture in NNE – SSW direction, just a few hundred meters across.
+But the most interesting and hottest springs, mudpots and geysers of Iceland are aligned in some 3 km² large area along a fracture in NNE – SSW direction, just a few hundred meters across.